School of Medicine

 Clinical Professor, Medicine - Cardiovascular Medicine

 BioNitish Badhwar, MD is Professor of Medicine and Director of Cardiac Electrophysiology Training Program at Stanford University School of Medicine.
 Dr. Badhwar received his medical degree from Maulana Azad Medical College (University of Delhi, India).
 After completing his internal medicine training from New York Hospital of Queens (affiliated with Cornell Medical School), he worked as faculty in the Department of Medicine at Hospital of St. Raphael (Yale University School of Medicine).
 He completed Cardiac Electrophysiology training at UCSF with Dr. Scheinman.
 After being on faculty at UCSF for 15 years he recently joined the Arrhythmia Service at Stanford Hospital.
 He is a Fellow of American College of Cardiology and Heart Rhythm Society.
-He has been named best doctor in cardiac electrophysiology in San Francisco Magazine 3 years in a row (2015-2017).
+He has been named best doctor in cardiac electrophysiology in San Francisco Magazine since 2015 (2015-2025).
 This is nominated by his peers.
-He was given Excellence in Teaching award in Medical Education by Academy of Medical Educators in 2015.
-He was an invited speaker at prestigious international meetings including Oriental Congress of Cardiology (OCC) in Shanghai, China; Cardiostim EHRA /Europace in Nice, France; Asia Pacific Heart Rhythm Society (APHRS) in Seoul, S Korea; American Heart Association Annual Scientific Session in New Orleans, LA and Indian Heart Rhythm Society in New Delhi, India.
+He is the recipient of Excellence in Teaching award by UCSF Academy of Medical Educators in 2015, ACC Distinguished Teacher Award in 2024 and Heart Rhythm Society Distinguished Teacher Award in 2026.
+He is an invited speaker at prestigious international meetings including Oriental Congress of Cardiology (OCC) in Shanghai, China; Cardiostim EHRA /Europace in Nice, France; Asia Pacific Heart Rhythm Society (APHRS) in Seoul, S Korea; American Heart Association Annual Scientific Session in New Orleans, LA and Indian Heart Rhythm Society in New Delhi, India.

 Clinical Interest: Dr. Badhwar's clinical interest is in complex catheter ablation procedures including mapping and ventricular tachycardia (VT), atrial fibrillation (AF) and supraventricular tachycardia (SVT) including junctional variants of SVT.
 He started the epicardial ablation program at UCSF and also worked with Dr. Randall Lee to perform the first percutaneous epicardial left atrial appendage (LAA) ligation in the Bay Area in patients with atrial fibrillation.
 He has also differentiated himself in the field of electrophysiology by performing hybrid procedures with CT surgeons in patients with AF and VT.
 He is also involved in device implantation including pacemakers, ICD and biventricular pacing for heart failure.

 Research Interest: Dr. Badhwar has published electrophysiologic characteristics of SVTs including atrial tachycardia arising from the coronary sinus musculature, para-hisian atrial tachycardia, left sided AVNRT, junctional tachycardia and nodofascicular tachycardia.
 He has also published on the use of nuclear medicine (ERNA) in assessing left ventricular dyssynchrony as well as optimal pacing sties in patients with heart failure requiring biventricular pacing.
-He has described the unique clinical characteristics of epicardial idiopathic VT arising from the cardiac crux.
-He has also published clinical outcomes of combining LAA ligation with catheter ablation of atrial fibrillation perform (first in human percutaneous closed chested Maze procedure) and is now part of a multi-center randomized study comparing standard ablation to ablation plus LAA ligation in patients with persistent atrial fibrillation (aMAZE trial). -
+He has described the unique clinical characteristics of epicardial idiopathic VT arising from the cardiac crux and septal fascicular VT.
+He has also published clinical outcomes of combining LAA ligation with catheter ablation of atrial fibrillation (first in human percutaneous closed chested Maze procedure) and participated in multi-center randomized trials of hybrid AF ablation ( DEEP trial and aMAZE trial).
+He was part of the VINTAGE project that used novel technique for ablation of intramural deep septal VT. -

 Jehan Bahrainwala, MD, FASN